Siem Reap Angkor Wat FAQs – Your Travel Questions Answered

 A. In high season (late November to March), when a few planes might arrive at once and queues are long, we recommend organising a tourist visa in advance via the Cambodian government’s e-visa site, which takes three business days and costs US$30 for the visa plus a US$7 fee for processing.
 Do not use other websites, as there are lots of fraudulent sites out there.
 The rest of the year you can easily obtain a tourist visa at the airport.
-Bring two passport photos and US$30 in American notes.
+Bring two passport photos and US$30 in crisp American notes.
 Fill out the visa forms on the plane before you land and you’ll be through in a flash.
 They have handed out visa and customs forms on every Siem Reap flight we’ve ever taken.
-Tip: keep your pen and passport handy when you put your bag in the overhead on those Cambodian Angkor Air turbo-props.
+Tip: keep your pen and passport handy when you put your bag in the overhead on those Cambodian Angkor Air and Bangkok Air turbo-props.

 Q. Does it take long to get through Siem Reap airport?

 A. While the airport has recently been remodelled (it’s very beautiful), it’s still compact and rarely takes more than 30 minutes to get from the plane to your taxi.
 In high season it might take longer, but in low season you can be through in even less time.

 Q. Should I organise a transfer in advance?

 A. If your hotel is offering a free transfer, you may wish to save some money and accept it.
 However, we’ve heard stories of tuk tuks not arriving to collect people and travellers ending up at the wrong hotel, so make sure the hotel has your full name and flight details.
 You might also like to email them a photo of yourself.

 Q. How do I organise an airport taxi?